AriefBadal23/Smilecook/Chapter_2/smilecook/documentation/README.md

 Which are the recipe and user models.

 **Resources**
-Because we are using the Flask-RESTfull library which is just an extension of Flask to setup the routing for the client request we use resourceful routing, which are the main building blocks of the library.
+Because I use the Flask-RESTfull library which is just an extension of Flask to setup the routing for the client request we use resourceful routing, which are the main building blocks of the library.
 Resources are built on top Flask’s pluggable view and are the main building blocks of Flask-RESTfull.